stephen-fox/mkobsd/README.md

   (note: interactive installations are also supported)
 - Automatic downloading and verification of original OpenBSD ISO images.
   Original ISOs are stored in a configurable directory
+- Downloading and verification of the original OpenBSD ISO are carried out by `ftp(1)` and `signify(1)` as a non-root user.
+Both applications implement `pledge(2)`, adding a meaningful security barrier between mkobsd and unverified data
 - Optionally specify an [autoinstall(8)][autoinstall] configuration file to be included in the new ISO
 - Optionally specify an [install.site(5)][install.site] script and